...

 BATU CAVES IN KUALA LUMPUR

 A modern metropolis with plenty to offer to visits, that’s Kuala Lumpur, the capital of Malaysia.
-The distinctive Batu Caves are one the most popular attractions in Kuala Lumpur alongside the iconic Petrona Towers.
+If you’re visiting different places in Kuala Lumpur, the distinctive Batu Caves are one of the most popular attractions in Kuala Lumpur, alongside the iconic Petrona Towers.
 While you’re in Kuala Lumpur, you’re really missing out if you don’t visit the Batu Caves.
 This may be far from the city center but is impressive.
-We’ve compiled a lot of advice and information to guide you to the Batu Caves, to show you what’s so special about them and how to best go about visiting them.

 BRIEF BACKGROUND TO THE BATU CAVES

-Located in the district of Gombak north of Kuala Lumpur, the Batu Caves are a series of caves among limestone hills, making an interesting natural landscape. are batu caves worth visiting?
+If you are wondering where is Batu Caves located it’s Located in the district of Gombak north of Kuala Lumpur, the Batu Caves are a series of caves among limestone hills, making an interesting natural landscape. are batu caves worth visiting?

 What makes the caves special is that it is home to one of the largest and most popular Hindu shrines in the world outside India.
 But there wasn’t always a shrine in the caves, and for quite some time instead the indigenous locals and Chinese settlers would collect the bat guano from the cave.